Akinohra/mioki/packages/mioki/readme.md

 # mioki

-💓 A simple OneBot bot framework for NapCat, successor of KiviBot.
+💓 A pluggable OneBot bot framework for NapCat, successor of KiviBot.

 > [!CAUTION]
 > This project is still under active development.
 Use it at your own risk.